KPreetham/fast-api-test/fast-api/README.md

 - Use strong, unique JWT secret keys in production
 - Generate secure database passwords
 - Use the `generate_secret.py` script to create secure credentials

+### Database Logging

+To disable SQL query logging (recommended for production), set `DATABASE_LOGGING=false`.
+Set to `true` only for debugging purposes.
+When enabled, all SQL queries will be printed to the console.

 ## Security Features